 - Limit recordings to only video release recordings from the 2018 BMGC with the segments staged and cued and ready for scoring.
 Know before entering the scoring room where images are located on the recording.
 Have the SD card ready to be inserted into scoring computer.

-- It is critical the person sent to scoring clearly understands how to operate the camera.
+- It is critical the person sent to scoring understands computers/cameras/SD cards and the video scoring process.
 One person per team is allowed in video scoring.

 - Understand how to properly display the GPS date as well as the time on your boat GPS prior to the BMGC.
 This is critical for tie-breaker.

-- Cell phones are not acceptable for date and time of release.
+- Cell phones and iPads are not acceptable for date and time of release.

 In consideration for being accepted by the Tournament Organizers for participation in the Blue Marlin Grand Championship of the Gulf, the Participants hereby release, forever discharge, and agree to hold harmless the Tournament Committee, Sponsors, Blue Marlin Grand Championship, LLC, The Wharf Entertainment Properties, LLC, Wharf Retail Properties, LLC, Coastal Marina Management, LLC and their respective officers, directors, employees, agents, volunteers, partners, members, the and/or attorneys for any and all losses, claims, or demands of any kind or character whatsoever arising from the negligence or gross negligence of the Releases or from any other cause connected with or occurring during the Tournament.
 The Participants expressly acknowledge that he/she has received, reviewed, and agrees to abide by the Tournament Rules and this Release.
 Furthermore, the Participants expressly acknowledge that activities relating to deep sea fishing are extremely dangerous and involve the risk of serious injury or death.
 Having so acknowledged, the Participants hereby assume full responsibility for the risk of bodily injury or death due to the negligence or gross negligence of the Releases or any other cause connected with or occurring during the Tournament